nickmullen/autoFort/README.md

         python sendKeys.py

 You'll hear a beep, which is your 10 second warning, and then 5 more beeps as it counts down to the start.
 During that time alt-tab to ED and leave it on the initial starport screen (with "Starport services" the highlighted option)
 That's it, don't touch anything!
-There are plenty of pauses built in, as somethimes the ED UI can be slow to update - but you're in no hurry, you're AFK :)
+There are plenty of pauses built in, as sometimes the ED UI can be slow to update - but you're in no hurry, you're AFK :)

 Just over 30 mins later, you'll hear the countdown beep sequence and the whole thing will go again.